dadadaday/dahye-kim.git.io/content/authors/admin/_index.md

 email: "dadaday@yonsei.ac.kr"
 ---

 I’m a M.S.
-Candidate working with Prof.Kwanghoon Sohn at the Department of Electrical and Electronic Engineering in Yonsei University, Republic of Korea.
-I am interested in building reliable machine learning systems that understand various types of real-world data, such as vision and language.
+Candidate working with Prof.Kwanghoon Sohn at the Department of Electrical and Electronic Engineering at Yonsei University, Republic of Korea.
+I am interested in building robust and reliable machine learning systems by leveraging information from diverse modalities, including vision and language.

 {style="text-align: justify;"}